iisannn/Socketio-Chord-Recognizer/README.md

-# Guitar Chord Recognizer
+# Flask Socketio with Guitar Chord Recognizer
-Feedforward neural network for live guitar chord recognition.
-Supported chords include A, A7, Am, B, Bm, C, C7, Cm, D, D7, Dm, E, E7, Em, F, Fm, G, G7, Gm.
+Utilize flask socketIo with Feedforward neural network for live guitar chord recognition could potentially be implement to A-frame.

 # Dependencies
 Make sure you have Python 3 installed, as well as the following libraries: